 Students will lose access to their courses at midnight on the last day of class.
 Students will not be able to submit assignments after the last day of class!

-Mark these dates on your calendar for the close of Fall 2021 classes:
+Mark these dates on your calendar for the close of Spring 2021 classes:

-Note: If you need grades for graduating seniors early, contact NCVirtual teachers directly.
-They are prepared to send senior grades early.
+Note: If you need grades for graduating seniors early, contact NCVirtual teachers directly and complete this form.

 EOC and CTE Testing